kevoreilly/CAPEv2/docs/book/src/development/index.rst

 Development
 ===========

-This chapter explains how to write Cuckoo's code and how to contribute.
+This chapter explains how to write CAPE's code and how to contribute.

 .. toctree::